agile-ts/documentation/docs/Interfaces.md

 **This Section might be useless to you without any context.**
 As the name suggests, it's all about typescript interfaces of AgileTs.
 These interfaces are outsourced for a better overview, maintainability and reusability.
-You might get redirected to parts of the Interface Section from other Documentation Sections, to learn some more about specific properties of an interface.
+You might get redirected to parts of the Interface Section from other documentations, to learn some more about a specific interface.

 :::

 ## `CreateLoggerConfig`

-The `CreateLoggerConfigInterface` is used in the creation and configuration of the Agile `Logger Class`.
+The `CreateLoggerConfigInterface` is used in the creation and configuration of the [Agile `Logger Class`](./packages/core/features/agile-instance/Properties.md#logger).
-Here is a Typescript Interface for quick reference, however each property will be explained in more detail below.
+Here is a Typescript Interface for quick reference.
+However, each property is explained in more detail below.
 ```ts
 export interface CreateLoggerConfigInterface {
     prefix?: string;